Beth Madsen Bradford - Program and Development Coordinator

 Jessica Gallagher - Senior Program Manager

 Jessica Gallagher is a Senior Program Manager at Classroom Law Project.
 Gallagher received her bachelor’s degree in Chemistry from Hendrix College.
 After spending time working as a summer camp director in the mountains of Western North Carolina, she enrolled in Lewis & Clark Law School.
 As a law student, she volunteered with the Northwest Environmental Defense Center and the Public Interest Law Project, was a law clerk for the Earthrise Law Center, and participated in the Earthrise Clinic.
 Gallagher also participated in the Street Law seminar, where she discovered how to combine her passion for working with young people and the law.
 She received her LL.M. from Georgetown University Law Center, where she was a Clinical Teaching Fellow in the Street Law Clinic.
 She has also conducted Street Law training for educators and law students internationally.
 Gallagher has also been a Red Cross CPR and Lifeguarding instructor for 12 years.
-Gallagher is a podcast junkie who loves to bake, swim, and hang out with her precocious Corgi, Frida.
+Gallagher is a podcast junkie who loves to bake, swim, and hang out with her gregarious corgi, Frida.

 Dennis Gerl - Willamette Valley Regional Coordinator